 Storage and Reheating

-Defrost thoroughly in the fridge overnight before adding the beef stew to a pie dish, placing the lid of puff pastry on top and bake as per instructions.
+Defrost thoroughly in the fridge overnight before adding the beef stew to a pie dish, placing the lid of puff pastry on top, and baking as per instructions.

 Other New Year Day Meal Options

-If you're planning to cook this Scottish Steak Pie for your New Year meal then you might be interested in these appetisers too:
+If you're planning to cook this Scottish Slow Cooker Steak Pie for your New Year meal then you might be interested in these appetisers too:

 If you have any questions about this recipe then please leave a comment.
 Or if you love it, I would really appreciate if you left me a review (scroll down below the recipe card below).